Werner-Staeblein/Project-1/README.md

 # Accessibility

-- use of aria labels with descriptive alt text for images and tags to procide information for screenreaders
+- use of aria labels with descriptive alt text for non-test elements and tags to provide information for screenreaders and cater for the visutally impaired
 - use of ARIA roles and aria-label to ensure smooth experience with screenreaders
 - Website was checked with Google Lighthouse for color balance to be sufficient and to have best possible access for users with color blindness